The AAUW Public Policy Program underscores AAUW’s mission of promoting equity for women and girls

 - Twin Falls — Magic Valley Times-News

-Visit the Idaho Legislature Home Page to reach legislators and elected congressional officials, get information on committee meetings, current issues, and track bills online.
+Visit the Idaho Legislature Home Page to reach legislators and elected congressional officials, get information on committee meetings, current issues, and track bills online by subject.
 To send a message to an entire committee during the Idaho legislative session, select How to Contact Legislators and click on Contact by Committee.
 Choose the appropriate committee, then email each legislator via the form provided (it’s easiest to copy and paste your message into the form).
 You may also contact committee members individually by typing the legislator’s first initial and last name, followed by @house.idaho.gov or @senate.idaho.gov.

 The President of the United States